eProsima/Integration-Service-docs/docs/examples.rst

 Orion Context-Broker
 ^^^^^^^^^^^^^^^^^^^^

-This example integrates a `dds` application into a `Orion Context-Broker` system.
+This example integrates a :code:`DDS` application into a :code:`Orion Context-Broker` system.

-To work this example, it is required an accesible `contextBroker` service, and install `SOSS-FIWARE` along with `integration-service`.
-To feed the `contextBroker` the example will use a `Fast-RTPS` HelloWorld publisher, so this example is needed too.
+To make this example work, you will require:

+- An accesible :code:`contextBroker` service.
+- An installation of the :code:`SOSS-FIWARE` **System-Handle** (please refer to REF. for downloading the dedicated repo)
+- An installation of :code:`Fast-RTPS` (at least v1.9.2) with the *HelloWorld* example working.
+Indeed, in order to feed the :code:`contextBroker`, the example will use a :code:`Fast-RTPS` HelloWorld *publisher*.

-The file `soss-dds/examples/udp/dds_fiware.yaml` must be edited to match the `contextBroker` configuration in the testing environment.
+The file :code:`soss-dds/examples/udp/dds_fiware.yaml` must be edited to match the :code:`contextBroker` configuration in the testing environment.

+**Note**: If you built the :code:`integration-service` and/or :code:`SOSS-FIWARE` packages with colcon, please make sure to have done all the required sourcing of the colcon overlays or, in alternative, to have added the opportune source commands to the .bashrc file, as explained in the :ref:`Getting Started <getting started>` section.

-Open three terminals (replace <url> with the location of the `contextBroker`):
+Open three terminals (replace <url> with the location of the :code:`contextBroker`):

-- In the first terminal, execute the HelloWorld publisher:
+- In the first terminal, execute the HelloWorld *publisher*:

 .. code-block:: bash

     ./HelloWorldExample publisher

-- In the second terminal, create/check the value of the `data` value in the `contextBroker`:
+- In the second terminal, create/check the value of the :code:`data` field in the :code:`contextBroker`:

-  - The first time testing, the structure for this test must be created in the `contextBroker`:
+  - When testing for the first time, the structure for this test must be created in the :code:`contextBroker`:

   .. code-block:: bash